logto-io/logto/packages/connectors/connector-http-email/README.md

 }
 ```

-You can find the type definition of `SendMessageData` in [connector-kit](https://github.com/logto-io/logto/tree/master/packages/toolkit/connector-kit/src/types/passwordless.ts).
+You can find all of the types in https://docs.logto.io/docs/recipes/configure-connectors/email-connector/configure-popular-email-service/#email-template, and the full type definition of `SendMessageData` in [connector-kit](https://github.com/logto-io/logto/tree/master/packages/toolkit/connector-kit/src/types/passwordless.ts).